ir-bibekpradhan/pse-action/README.md

 - details: if result is alert, message associated with the alert

 ## Output
 The output is set as checks associated with the build.
-These checks can be summarized using OpenAI ChatBot.

 ## Restrictions
 - Only works with Alpine, Debian, and Ubuntu container builds.